Doctors monitoring Trump's lungs, giving steroid to fight COVID-19 | Health

 Trump released a four-minute video on Saturday in which he said the "real test" of his condition will come over the next few days.
 "Over the next period of a few days, I guess that's the real test, so we'll be seeing what happens over those next couple of days," Trump said into the camera, looking tired and wearing a jacket and open-necked shirt.

 He tweeted thanks to his supporters on Sunday morning and afternoon.
-Differing assessments of Trump's health from administration officials on Saturday left it unclear how ill the president had become since he tested positive for the coronavirus on Thursday night.

-Conley commented on the contradictory assessments on Sunday.
-"I was trying to reflect an upbeat attitude of the team and the president about the course his illness has had," Conley told reporters on Sunday.
-"I didn't want to give any information that might steer the course of illness in another direction and in doing so, it came off that we were trying to hide something, which isn't necessarily true."
+"I really appreciate all of the fans and supporters outside of the hospital," Trump tweeted Sunday afternoon.